 Pros

-• There’s less expectation for a membership to be a ‘finished’ product.
-By nature they are ever evolving, and as such easier to change and improve over time.
+- There's less expectation for your membership to be a ‘finished’ product.
+By nature, they are ever evolving, and as such, easier to change and improve over time.

-• Membership deliver recurring revenue – you’re not just getting paid once for your work.
-And while this does mean that you do have to think about churn etc, the upside of recurring subscriptions is worth it.
+- Memberships deliver recurring revenue – you're not just getting paid once for your work.
+And while this does mean that you have to think about churn etc, the upside of recurring subscriptions is worth it.

-• Generally memberships will be sold at a lower price point, making them more accessible to a greater percentage of your audience.
-Over time customers often end up paying the same as they would for a high-priced course, but that cost is broken down and the user is more in control of how much they pay.
+- Generally, memberships will be sold at a lower price point, making them more accessible to a greater percentage of your audience.
+Over time, members often end up paying the same as they would for a high-priced course, but that cost is broken down and your user is more in control of how they pay.

 Cons

-• Memberships are a bigger commitment than creating a course.
-They’re a long term business model.
+- Memberships are a much bigger commitment than creating a course.
+They're a long term business model.
 You can’t sign up members and then decide 6 months in that you’re just not feeling it.
-It’s harder to shelve this idea than it is to shelve a failed course.
+It's harder to shelve this idea than it is to shelve a failed course.

-• It can take longer to reach your financial goals when selling a membership than it can when selling a higher priced course.
-Courses typically deliver a large cash injection upfront that usually isn’t achievable with a membership.
+- It can take longer to reach your financial goals when selling a membership than selling a higher priced course.
+Courses typically deliver a large cash injection upfront that usually isn't achievable with a membership.

-• You need to ensure you’re attracting a continuous stream of new members.
-Of course, courses need continuous purchases too, but the higher pricepoint means they can be more intermittent.
+- You need to ensure you're attracting a continuous stream of new members.
+Of course, courses need continuous purchases too, but the higher price-point means they can be more intermittent with less risk.

 A typical online course includes:

-Online courses will often have a fixed start date so that a group of people work through the course content together.
-However self study courses and Evergreen courses are also popular.
+Online courses will often have a fixed start date so that a group of people work through your course content together.
+However, self study courses and Evergreen courses are also popular.

 Both online courses and membership sites are based around paying for access to exclusive content – the main difference between the two models is the nature of the content itself, and how access to that content is controlled.